AdobeDocs/audience-manager.zh-Hant/help/using/features/segments/retrieve-segment-metadata.md

 ### 步驟1：檢閱Audience Manager API

-The [Getting Started with REST APIs](../../api/rest-api-main/aam-api-getting-started.md) section contains information about general requirements, authentication, available methods, etc. This is a good place to begin if you haven&#39;t worked with the [!DNL Audience Manager] [!DNL API] before.
+The [Getting Started with REST APIs](../../api/rest-api-main/aam-api-getting-started.md) section contains information about general requirements, authentication, available methods, etc. This is a good place to begin if you haven't worked with the [!DNL Audience Manager] [!DNL API] before.

 ### 步驟2：要求OAuth存取憑證